 Departmental Honors in Public Health Sciences requires two semesters (three credits each) of independent research and participation in a one-credit research colloquium in which the student will present an honors thesis, portfolio of creative work, a major research project, or service-learning project in a public forum to other honors students and faculty.
 The Department of Public Health Sciences will select six Departmental Honors candidates each year for participation in the Departmental Honors program.
 In HLTH 3950, the student participates with other honors students in a research seminar and attends the senior honors student presentations during the honors research colloquium.
 Students are required to identify faculty mentors during the spring semester of their junior year as part of this seminar and solicit their input in the creation of the research proposal.
-HLTH 4950 involves collection and analysis of data under the supervision of a faculty mentor work, or the development of a major research project and oral, written and/or visual presentation of the honors work to the faculty of the Department of Public Health Sciences and departmental honors students in a one-hour research colloquium, HLTH 4960, in the Spring of the senior year.
+HLTH 4950 involves collection and analysis of data under the supervision of a faculty mentor in the student's area of interest, the writing of the thesis, the creation of a portfolio of creative work, or the faculty of the Department of Public Health Sciences and departmental honors students in a one-hour research colloquium, HLTH 4960, in the Spring of the senior year.
 Honors projects are expected to involve substantial independent research and will demonstrate a command of the appropriate literature.